 Multi-echo Enhanced Automated Event-Detection: Multi-echo fMRI refers to the concurrent acquisition of several BOLD weighted time series per voxel, each of them at a different echo time (TE).
 Multi-echo data can be used in different ways to improve the signal-to-noise ratio of the data.
 In its simplest form, averaging of the different time series produces a decrease in thermal noise.
 Methods such as multi-echo ICA make use of the differences in echo-time dependence profiles of BOLD and non-BOLD signal to automatically detect and remove nuisance signals present in the data.
 Removal of non-BOLD signal in the time series improves the sensitivity of a class of processing methods known as Paradigm Free Mapping where individual events are automatically identified from the time series – with no prior knowledge of timing.
 I will present this approach, known as ME-SPFM (Multi-Echo Sparse Paradigm Free Mapping) aimed at detecting BOLD events—assuming only that they follow a canonical hemodynamic response that the activation-induced fractional signal change is linearly dependent on echo time.
 I will also demonstrate how this multi-echo based deconvolution method outperforms its single-echo counterpart in terms of sensitivity and specificity.

-Exact combinatorial inference for brain images and networks
+Exact combinatorial inference for brain networks

 The permutation test is known as the only exact test procedure in statistics.
 However, often it is not exact in practice and only an approximate method since only a small fraction of every possible permutation is generated.
 Even for a small sample size, it often requires to generate tens of thousands permutations, which can be a serious computational bottleneck.
 In this talk, we propose a novel combinatorial inference procedure that enumerates all possible permutations combinatorially and avoids the computational bottleneck.
 The performance of the proposed method is extensively validated against the standard permutation test.
 The method is applied in 111 twin pairs of DTI and 208 twin pairs of rs-fMRI in effectively determining the genetic contribution of both functional and structural brain networks.